 In this context, the COVID-19 pandemic created a unique set of demands, which exacerbated these existing challenging working conditions for an already stretched workforce.
 Researchers have identified the extra pressures of working during the pandemic, including additional staff shortages, insufficient personal protective equipment (PPE), navigating unfamiliar clinical settings or new systems of care due to redeployment and lack of organisational support [8, 9].
 Ustun [10] highlighted the dire effects of pandemic working conditions with primary traumatic stress, secondary traumatic stress, job burnout, compassion fatigue and moral injury as the main impacts.

 In response to the onset of the pandemic in the UK, the Impact of COVID-19 on Nursing and Midwifery Workforce (ICON) study was established in March 2020.
-It initially involved the delivery of national surveys at three time points between April and August 2020, aiming to identify the psychological impact of COVID-19 on nurses (Author, 2021).
+It initially involved the delivery of national surveys at three time points between April and August 2020, aiming to identify the psychological impact of COVID-19 on nurses [8].
 Results from the survey indicated that during the first wave of the pandemic 45% of 2040 respondents exhibited symptoms indicative of post-traumatic stress disorder (PTSD) and personal and workplace factors were associated with adverse psychological effects [8].
 This initial ‘parent study’ led to the development of an in-depth longitudinal qualitative study, from which our interviewees were sampled this paper reports, to better understand nurses lived experiences of working at the front-line during the pandemic and their pandemic trajectories.

 Transition and liminality literature